SOFIE-project/Privacy-and-Data-Sovereignty/README.md

 ## Testing

 ### Prerequisites
 For testing purposes ganache-cli and Indy testing pool are required.
-To install ganache exectute:
+To install ganache execute:

 * npm install -g ganache-cli